What are warts?

 How are warts diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
-He or she will give you a physical exam.
+Your provider will give you a physical exam.
 The physical exam will include closely looking at your skin.
-He or she may use a small blade to scrape away the top layers.
+Your provider may use a small blade to scrape away the top layers.
 There may be black dots beneath the top layers.
 These are tiny blood vessels that have clotted.

-Your healthcare provider may advise you to see a skin doctor (dermatologist).
+Your healthcare provider may advise you to see a dermatologist, a provider who specializes in caring for the skin.
 The dermatologist may do a shave biopsy.
 A very small amount of the wart is shaved and sent to the lab to be examined.

 How are warts treated?